mrmammadov/rust_learning_notes/README.md

 # A Repository where I take notes, write code snippets, share my own experience with learning Rust.
-Notes from myself to (future) myself.
+Notes from myself to my (future) self.

 ## Sources
 ### Books